 Dancing Requires Lots of Discipline

-Dancers, like all athletes, are constantly working on enhancing their skills.
+Like all athletes, dancers constantly work on enhancing their skills.
 This takes a lot of effort, time, and discipline, as they have to perform regularly and practice vigorously.

-Professional dancers, especially, have set routines, and consistency is key to their improvement.
+Professional dancers, especially, have set routines; consistency is key to their improvement.
 This, in turn, demands more discipline than any other sport, as even a slight slip can mean the end of the dancing career.

 Therefore, dancers constantly battle to preserve what they have accomplished in the past and become better in the future.
-And maintaining this over a more extended period is no little feat.
+Maintaining this over an extended period is no small feat.

 Dancers and the Mental Game

-While physical effort is a significant part of dancing, it also has a mental toll.
-Dancers often have to pay close attention and memorize tons of moves.
+While physical effort is a significant part of dancing, it also takes a mental toll.
+Dancers often have to pay close attention and memorize a lot of moves.

 This is especially the case in complicated genres like ballet.
-In ballet, dancers memorize numerous positions and must learn routines, and perform split-second calculations when performing.
+In ballet, dancers memorize numerous positions, learn routines, and perform split-second calculations when performing.

-They also need to be aware of their competitors’ common strategies and the rules of various competitions.
+They must also be aware of their competitors’ common strategies and the rules of various competitions.
 Therefore, as unregarded and underappreciated as it is, dancing, like other sports, has a significant mental aspect to it.

 Dancers Work Out for Physical Strength

 A crucial part of sports is the physical character of athletes.
-Soccer and basketball are amazing examples of sports which necessitate a muscular build.
+Soccer and basketball are amazing examples of sports that necessitate a muscular build.

 While dancing also has a physical component, dancers aren’t usually overly muscular.
 Instead, they are expected to be agile and light on their feet.

-Nevertheless, dancers build immense strength and stamina to cope with the physical drain.
-They usually have a set routine focusing on the foot, ankle, and hip muscles.
+Nevertheless, dancers build strength and stamina to cope with the physical drain.
+They usually have a routine focusing on the foot, ankle, and hip muscles.

 Dancing is also a great fitness practice, helping dancers maintain their weight, coordination, and balance.
 This is why it is often regarded as a fitness trend as well.